orcfax/docs/editorialGuide.md

 Good page titles are:

-* Understanding Orcfax validation
+-   Understanding Orcfax validation
-* Orcfax update # -- The subject of the update
+-   Orcfax update # -- The subject of the update
-* Orcfax architecture overview
+-   Orcfax architecture overview

->Sample
+> Sample
 >
->As we draw closer to the mainnet launch of the Orcfax v1 solution, our team has
+> As we draw closer to the mainnet launch of the Orcfax v1 solution, our team
->been working hard to ensure that the upgraded protocol delivers some exciting
+> has been working hard to ensure that the upgraded protocol delivers some
->new features.
+> exciting new features.
 >
->Not only will the v1 protocol leverage a new streamlined datum, but Orcfax will
+> Not only will the v1 protocol leverage a new streamlined datum, but Orcfax
->also be able to bundle multiple feeds within a single transaction.
-The new
+> will also be able to bundle multiple feeds within a single transaction.
+The
->on-chain datum prioritizes integrator needs by limiting its size to the bare
+> new on-chain datum prioritizes integrator needs by limiting its size to the
->minimum needed for oracle feed consumption by their smart contracts and
+> bare minimum needed for oracle feed consumption by their smart contracts and
->scripts.
+> scripts.
 At the same time, this structure still provides the highest quality
->provenance and contextual data within the oracle industry by leveraging
+> provenance and contextual data within the oracle industry by leveraging
->Cardano’s unique transaction metadata sidecar (aka. txMetadata) feature and
+> Cardano's unique transaction metadata sidecar (aka. txMetadata) feature and
->links out to each datum’s full audit log package stored on the Arweave network.
+> links out to each datum's full audit log package stored on the Arweave
->Furthermore, Orcfax allows integrators to request custom bundles of feeds, and
+> network.
+Furthermore, Orcfax allows integrators to request custom bundles of
->for those feeds to be published in the same transaction.
-This results in
+> feeds, and for those feeds to be published in the same transaction.
+This
->significant transaction fee savings.
+> results in significant transaction fee savings.

 ### Instructive documentation